yskunk/mooni/packages/widget-sdk/README.md

-# 🌚 Mooni Widget
+# 🌚 Usdlayer Widget

 [![npm (scoped)](https://img.shields.io/npm/v/@usdlayer/widget)](https://www.npmjs.com/package/@usdlayer/widget)

-Mooni widget allows to quickly add Mooni into any web app in minutes.
+Usdlayer widget allows to quickly add Usdlayer into any web app in minutes.

 The widget can either appear as a modal on top of an app, or included inside an HTML element.